pranabdas/python-tutorial/docs/matplotlib/basic-plotting.md

 plt.show()
 ```
 :::note

 Notice that once we update the `rcParams`, the settings persists until we
 restart the kernel.
 You can go back to matplotlib defaults by:
 `plt.rcParams.update(rcParamsDefault)`

 :::

-How can I append another plot on the same figure?
+How can we append another plot on the same figure?
 ```python
 y2 = x**3
 plt.plot(x, y, 'ro-', label='y')